High-performance plastics: History

 The improvement of mechanical properties and thermal stability is and has always been an important goal in the research of new plastics.
 Since the early 1960s, the development of high-performance plastics has been driven by corresponding needs in the aerospace and nuclear technology.
 Synthetic routes for example for PPS, PES and PSU were developed in the 1960s by Philips, ICI and Union Carbide.
 The market entry took place in the early 70s.
-A production of PEEK (ICI), PEK (ICI) and PEI (General Electric and GE) via polycondensation was developed in the 1970s.
+A production of PEEK (ICI), PEK (ICI) and PEI (General Electric) via polycondensation was developed in the 1970s.
 PEK was offered since 1972 by Raychem, however, made by an electrophilic synthesis.
 Since electrophilic synthesis has in general the disadvantage of a low selectivity to linear polymers and is using aggressive reactants, the product could hold only a short time on the market.
 For this reason, the majority of high-performance plastics is nowadays produced by polycondensation processes.

 In manufacturing processes by polycondensation a high purity of the starting materials is important.
 In addition, the stereochemistry plays a role in achieving the desired properties in general.
 The development of new high-performance plastics is therefore closely linked to the development and economic production of the constituent monomers.